Go Backpacking

 Ziplining to the Bridge

-Upon completing the Empower Adventures Tampa Bay obstacle course, I felt like the most challenging part of the tour was over.
+Upon completing the Empower Adventures Tampa Bay obstacle course, I felt that the most challenging part of the tour had passed.

 200-foot suspension bridge